physphere/vlaser/README.md

 **NUMA** (Non-Uniform Memory Access) is distributed memory system that:
 - Processors in the system all have their local memories
-- All these local memories are spliced into an single address space which can be accessed by all processors
+- All these local memories are spliced into a single address space which can be accessed by all processors
 - Processors and local memories are connected by a network, speeds of accessing local memory and remote memory are different